shubham032/Iphone-webpage/README.md

-# Iphone-webpage
+# Iphone-webpage-clone
-Iphone website clone
+This is a Iphone website clone , just dowload all the files and run the html file